-The federal government has stepped in to help those in need during this trying time.
-Many are receiving extra unemployment benefits under the Coronavirus Aid, Relief and Economic Security Act (CARES), and stimulus checks are going out to Americans to provide a slight financial boost.
+The federal government has stepped in once again to help those in need during the continued COVID-19 pandemic.
+Many received unemployment benefits under the Coronavirus Aid, Relief and Economic Security Act (CARES) back in March 2020, but those benefits have since run out.

-But a question lingers in the mind of many: Are government benefits, like SNAP, Medicaid, and TANF, still available to those who need it most?
+But the question still lingers in the mind of many: Are government benefits, like SNAP, Medicaid, and TANF, going to continue to be available to those who need them most?

 In short, yes.
 Read on to learn more about these programs and how to determine if you qualify during the COVID-19 crisis.

 SNAP (Supplemental Nutrition Assistance Program) Benefits During COVID-19

 The United States Department of Agriculture (USDA) has made it easier for families in all 50 states to receive the nutritional support they need.
 So you may qualify for benefits, even if you are receiving other forms of assistance.

 Included in the new Defense bill is an additional $13 billion for SNAP starting on Jan.
 1, benefits will be boosted by 15% a month for all SNAP recipients running until June 2021.
 In the defense bill, an additional $300 unemployment boost has been added, but don’t worry, if you receive SNAP benefits it will not count towards your income.

 Among other changes, the bill allocates $5 million to the Department of Agriculture it to expand people’s ability to order their food online

 Here are the few programs that can assist you and your family: